Homelessness Prevention and Stabilization

 To qualify for Homelessness Diversion, the following documentation is required:

-- Documentation of first-time homelessness
+- Documentation of imminent homelessness or need for emergency shelter

 - Commitment to a plan for self-sufficiency within the program term.

 The LATH program provides local agency-owned affordable housing and supportive services to families with a history of housing instability, compounded by disability or serious and chronic health conditions.

 LATH has served the La Grange area since 1991.
 In 2017, BEDS Plus assumed management of LATH, an independent 501(c)3.